msa-em/stem-transfer-of-information/02_analytical_ingredients.md

 where $D_j(\bm{k})$ is the detector response function for the j<sup>th</sup> segment or pixel.

 In general, the relationship between [](#probability-density-eq) and the sample phase is non-linear.
-Weak-phase objects only scatter the incoming illumination weakly, and can thus be well approximated using the leading terms of the Taylor expansion,
+Weak-phase objects only scatter the incoming illumination weakly, and can thus be well approximated using the leading terms of the Taylor expansion, known as the weak phase object approximation (WPOA),
 :::{math}
 :label: weak-phase-taylor-exp-eq
 T(\bm{r}) = \exp\left[\mathrm{i}\,\phi(\bm{r})\right] \approx 1 + \mathrm{i}\, \phi(\bm{r}).
 :::

 In this case, the image formation theory described above becomes linear, and the image contrast is proportional to the sample phase.
 This is most commonly expressed in terms of the intensity Fourier transform,
 :::{math}
 :label: fourier_transform
 \tilde{I}_{j,\bm{q}^{\prime}} = \mathcal{F}_{\bm{r}^{\prime} \rightarrow \bm{q}^{\prime}}\left[ I_{j,\bm{r}^{\prime}} \right],